salman-eng1/Ansible_Centralized_Sys_Deployment/README.md

 _______________________QMS deployment with Ansible ____________________________

 1- install ansible on the master node
-2- extract the attached playbooks into /etc/ansible/ & the attached ubuntu_doctor folder to the path /home/master_dir/
+2- extract the attached playbooks into /etc/ansible/
+ - extractthe attached ubuntu_doctor folder to the path /home/master_dir/

 3- add the lines below to /etc/ansible/ansible.cfg: